wd7512/seu-injection-framework/README.md

 # Code log

+### v0.0.6
+*date: 13/06/2025*
+- added dockerfile to test if we get a performance boost using wsl/linux
+  - added a benchamarking.py file in tests
+- removed alternative pytorch requirements

 ### v0.0.5
 *date: 12.06.2025*
 - merge in changes from Research/ViT branch to enable batches during inference in `framework/criterion.py`